gjbex/atools/docs/faq.md

 Remember to pass *all* relevant log files to `arange`, not only the last one.

-**`aenv` and `arange` seem to break when my data file has a single column, what should I do?**
+**`aenv` is neat, but I don't care about job arrays, can it still be used?**

-The sniffer gets confused, you can use the `--no_sniffer` option to deactivate it.
-Since the data format is very simple in that case, the defaults should do the right thing.
+Yes, it can.
+Simply use the `--id` option to specify a row in a CSV file.